coq/coq/doc/sphinx/addendum/type-classes.rst

    Make :token:`qualid` opaque for typeclass search.
    A shortcut for :cmd:`Hint Opaque` :n:`{+ @qualid } : typeclass_instances`.

-   It is useful when some constants prevent some unifications and make resolution fail.
+   It is useful when some :term:`constants <constant>` prevent some unifications and make resolution fail.
 It is also useful to declare constants which should never be unfolded during proof search, like fixpoints or anything which does not look like an abbreviation.
 This can